Motorcycling's Sacred Cows: #11, Porting and Polishing

 The Bottom Line

 Traditional porting is effective.
 But far from the glamorous thing it's made out to be, it is difficult work requiring excruciating patience.
 It's not taking out large amounts of what presumably foolish manufacturers left in there.
 Often it is more filling than grinding.
 The experienced engine builder knows that velocity is just as important as total flow, and that port shape is the means of gaining both, not just simple cross-section.
 Increasing cross-section will get you only the flow, with resulting losses in velocity that will actually reduce power at middle rpm.
 The professional also saves the polish for the valve covers.
 It's a waste of time and money in the port, and will usually reduce rideability.
 Finally, if you have porting done on your cylinder head, insist on flowbench charts documenting the gains.
 This should include references to port velocity as well as total airflow.
 If those charts are not available, have the work done someplace where they are.
 No matter how experienced a builder is, porting without a flowbench is akin to luck; the practitioner doesn't know what is really going to happen.
 In other words, blue sky, "watered" Florida real estate.
 But now you know.
-Oh, and please pass the ketchup...
+Please pass the ketchup...

 © 1996-2013 Mike Nixon